-you, our dear reader, for tuning us out.
+We've been harping on about the stretched valuations of highquality growth companies for so long that we would forgive you, our dear reader, for tuning us out.
 But as valuations continue to march higher, so too do our concerns-which is where we might have left it were it not for the evidence of a ramp-up in speculative behavior.
 The large number of highly valued, but (historically) weakly profitable companies with negative market-implied discount rates (MIDRs) causes us more worry over other signs of market excess.

-By one of our estimates, 17% of international stocks (by capitalization) are priced to seriously disappoint based on
+By one of our estimates, nearly 20% of global stocks are priced to seriously disappoint based on our analysis of MIDRs for cohorts of global stocks in HOLT, a database of company accounts.

-Companies held in the portfolio during the quarter appear in bold type; only the first reference to a particular holding appears in bold.
-The portfolio is actively managed therefore holdings shown may not be current.
-Portfolio holdings should not be considered recommendations to buy or sell any security.
-It should not be assumed that investment in the security identified has been or will be profitable.
-To request a complete list of holdings for the past year, please contact Harding Loevner.
-A complete list of holdings at September 30, 2020 is available on page 9 of this report. our analysis of MIDRs for cohorts of global stocks in HOLT, a database of company accounts.
 A MIDR is an aggregation of company-level discount rates, each derived by comparing a forecast of the company's future cashflows with its current market value.
-If expected future cash flows are low, or far off, while the company's current market value is high, the discount rate that equates them must be low.
+If expected future cash flows are low (or far off) while the company's current market value is high, the discount rate that equates them must be low.
 But there's low, and then there's what we observe in today's most expensively priced stocks.
-Out of the approximately 5,000 international stocks with market capitalizations above US\$1 billion (totaling US\$46.3 trillion in capitalization), nearly 600 companies (amounting to US\$7.8 trillion) currently show up having negative implied discount rates, a higher percentage than at any time since just before the bursting of the tech bubble.
-Put a different way, these stocks are priced to deliver negative real returns even if HOLT's formulaic and consensus-based assumptions about future cash flow growth are met.
-Among these 600 richly valued companies, 371, with US\$1.9 trillion market capitalization, were loss-making throughout 2019.
+Out of the approximately 7,200 global stocks with market capitalizations above US\$1 billion (totaling US\$83 trillion in capitalization), nearly 900 companies (amounting to US\$17 trillion) currently show up having negative implied discount rates, a higher percentage than at any time since just before the bursting of the tech bubble.
+Put a different way, these stocks are priced to deliver negative real returns even if HOLT's formulaic and consensusbased assumptions about future cash flow growth are met.
+Among these 900 richly valued companies, 275, with US\$2.6 trillion market capitalization, were loss-making throughout 2019.
 Our view is that, when dealing with a large group of companies, you are betting against the weight of historical evidence if you assume that so many can beat the odds by outstripping current growth expectations to deliver positive returns.